 • A specific plan for these events can reduce the contention between family members and empower those trying to handle the situation.

-• These debriefing sessions are a great way to release pent up emotions for each member of the family.
+• These debriefing sessions are a great way to express and understand emotions for each member of the family.
+It allows siblings to feel seen and heard

 - A discussion allows siblings to feel they are a part of the solution.